This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Every menstruating person has a different relationship with their monthly cycle.

 For some, it can bring anxiety, fear, pain, shame, or embarrassment.
 For others, it may mean a sense of peace, relief, or gratitude.
-While there are countless factors that shape a woman’s relationship with her monthly moon, one way to help heal it is by understanding your personal cycle.
+While there are countless factors that shape a person’s relationship with their monthly moon, one way to help heal it is by understanding your personal cycle.

 What is Your Normal?

 The magic number we typically hear floating around is twenty-eight days, with a “healthy” range being anywhere from twenty-one to thirty-five days.
 While it’s nice to have a guideline, when someone’s cycle deviates from this standard, it can cause worry or uncertainty.

 One of the first things to remember when decoding the length of your cycle, is “What is normal for you?”.